-Quick tips for using Powertex with fabric on glass
+5 tips for using Powertex Universal Medium with fabric on glass

 Tip 1

-Clean off any dust or dirt and start with a clean, dry surface.
-This will help your Powertex to stick and stay in place.
+Glass is a great base but wipe off any dust or dirt and start with a clean, dry surface.
+This will help your Powertex medium to stick and stay in place.

 Tip 2

-If you’re decorating bottles, you can leave labels on.
-This gives a little texture for your Powertex and fabric wrapping to cling to.
+If you’re altering bottles or decorating jars, you can leave labels on.
+This gives a little texture for your Powertex and fabric to cling to.
 Of course you can remove them if you can’t hide them with your decoration.

 Tip 3

-Use small pieces of masking tape on smooth surfaces to create more areas with texture.
-Masking tape is your friend.
-It can be used in small pieces on the shoulders of bottles or the stems of goblets where it will be hidden.
-It can also be used to completely cover mirror edges if you want to create a frame.
-It’s not necessary to use tape but it can help.
+If your surface is being a bit slippery and your fabric is falling off, use small pieces of masking tape to create texture.
+Masking tape can be used on the shoulders of bottles or the stems of goblets where it will be hidden.

 Powertex Bottle and Goblet